charan51/cloudSecureV1/README.md

 # Deployment Guide

-## Secure Deployment with GitHub Actions
+## CI/CD with GitHub Actions, Terraform and Ansible

-The deployment process uses GitHub Actions to securely deploy to your EC2 instance without storing sensitive credentials in the repository.
+The deployment process uses GitHub Actions to automatically test, provision infrastructure with Terraform, and deploy the application with Ansible.

 ### Setup Instructions